Pop quiz! Which one of these do home sellers find most stressful?

 Remember, it’s all about visual appeal.

-The upgrades that make you money when selling are the ones that enhance a buyer’s emotional state when they view your property — and a roof isn’t one of them.
+The upgrades that make you money when selling your home are the ones that enhance a potential buyer’s emotional state when they view your property — and a roof isn’t one of them.

 But replacing a roof before selling can make sense if it’s in really bad shape or if you have a wood shake roof in an area where this isn’t desirable (most areas).